dylanpieper/batchLLM/readme.md

 # batchLLM <img src="inst/batchGPT_hexLogo.png" width="120" align="right"/>

-Batch process Large Language Model (LLM) text completions using data frame rows, with automated storage of results and metadata.
+Batch process Large Language Model (LLM) text completions using data frame rows, with automated local storage of output and metadata.

 The package currently supports **OpenAI's GPT**, **Anthropic's Claude**, and **Google's Gemini** models, with built-in delays for API rate limiting.
 The package provides advanced text processing features, including automatic logging of batches and metadata to local files, side-by-side comparison of outputs from different LLMs, and integration of a user-friendly Shiny App Addin.